-Risk Committee through ALCO provides strategic direction for the management of interest rate risk, within the risk appetite framework approved by the Board.
-It is the Treasury department's responsibility to ensure that the interest rate risk strategy is executed, with the objective of safeguarding and enhancing net interest income within the approved risk tolerances.
+The Risk Committee, through RRC and ALCO, provides strategic direction for the management of interest rate risk, within the risk appetite framework approved by the Board.
+It is the Treasury department's responsibility to ensure that the interest rate risk strategy is executed, with the objective of safeguarding and enhancing net interest income and economic value within the approved risk tolerances.

-A fundamental part of Bank's interest rate risk management framework is to closely monitor the sensitivity of the impact of an immediate and sustained 100 and 200 basis point shock over a projected one year period on annual income.
-These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net interest income as at September 30, 2022.
-The interest rate sensitivity analysis is based on the assumption that volumes remain stable over the analysis period and that management responds to changes in market interest rates and other risk factors.
+The following analysis shows the estimated effects of changes in interest rates over the succeeding twelve months, on net interest income and other components of equity.
+The interest rate income sensitivity analysis is based on the assumption that volumes remain stable over the analysis period and that management responds to changes in market interest rates and other risk factors.